 What You Can Do About a Public Record

-You can attempt to contact the agencies that are reporting the derogatory public records and ask them how long the item will remain on your credit report.
+You can attempt to contact the agencies that are reporting the derogatory marks and ask them how long the item will remain on your credit report.
 A good law firm that specializes in credit repair and counseling may be one of your best options since they know the techniques required to get items removed from your credit report.

 How I Messed Up My Credit Score

 I lost my job a few years ago when my company went bankrupt.
 As a result, I had to pass through some tough times financially.
 My bills piled up and I couldn’t make my monthly payments anymore.
 Eventually, I had racked up significant credit card debts that I could not pay and my accounts were sent to collection agencies.

 I started getting phone calls from collection agencies at all hours of the day.
 The harassment was an embarrassment.
 Finally, I filed for bankruptcy and the creditors stopped hounding me, however, the bankruptcy caused major damage to my credit.